 More information about Brazil is available on the Brazil Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States and Brazil have traditionally enjoyed cooperative, active relations encompassing a broad political and economic agenda.
 The United States was the first country to recognize Brazil's independence from Portugal in 1822, and as the two largest democracies and economies in the Western Hemisphere, the United States and Brazil are currently consolidating a foundation for a new partnership for the 21st century with a focus on global issues that affect both countries.
 Ten bilateral agreements signed in March 2011 and five more signed in April 2012 testify to an intensification of bilateral engagement in a broad range of areas of mutual interest.
-The United States and Brazil have 20 active dialogues at the assistant secretary-level or above, half led by the Department of State.
+The United States and Brazil have 22 active dialogues at the assistant secretary-level or above, half led by the Department of State.
 Four dialogues are presidential level: the Global Partnership Dialogue, the Economic and Financial Dialogue, the Strategic Energy Dialogue, and the Defense Cooperation Dialogue.
-Formal intergovernmental dialogues engage multiple U.S. and Brazilian agencies on issues including bilateral and multilateral issues, economics, trade, finance, agriculture, energy, aviation, technology, innovation, the environment, education, culture, defense, and nonproliferation.
+Formal intergovernmental dialogues engage multiple U.S. and Brazilian agencies on issues including bilateral and multilateral issues, economics, trade, finance, agriculture, energy, aviation, the environment, education, culture, defense, and nonproliferation.
 These dialogues are the primary vehicles for policy coordination and for defining partnership priorities.

 Bilateral relations are complemented by people-to-people initiatives and trilateral and multilateral cooperation.
 The United States and Brazil’s long history of exchange in education is one example; the bi-national Fulbright Commission was established in 1957, and thousands of scholars have traveled between the two countries.
 Education cooperation continues to thrive as the 100,000 Strong in the Americas initiative and the Brazil Scientific Mobility Program create opportunities for new academic and research partnerships.
 EducationUSA centers around helping Brazil advise students on study in the United States and host events to assist U.S. higher education institutions recruit Brazilian students.
 The United States is also working closely with Brazilian counterparts to expand opportunities for English language learning and professional development for Brazilian teachers.
 These exchanges strengthen U.S. and Brazilian institutional partnerships, develop a workforce prepared for 21st century opportunities, and contribute to long-term economic growth for both countries.

 The United States and Brazil share a commitment to combat discrimination based on race, gender, ethnicity, or lesbian, gay, bisexual, and transgender (LGBT) status; to advance gender equality; to fight exploitative child and forced labor; and to promote human rights.
-The U.S.-Brazil Joint Action Plan to Eliminate Racial and Ethnic Discrimination and Promote Equality, the first bilateral instrument that targets racism, and the U.S.-Brazil Memorandum of Understanding on the Advancement of Women provide platforms for cooperation to combat racial discrimination and women’s empowerment broadly, and to share best practices in tackling discrimination in Science, Technology, Engineering and Math (STEM), education, law enforcement, labor, health, gender-based violence, economic empowerment, and many other areas.
-Multilateral cooperation and collaboration at the United Nations and Organization of American States has also proven effective in the promotion of LGBT human rights.
+The U.S.-Brazil Joint Action Plan to Eliminate Racial and Ethnic Discrimination and Promote Equality, the first bilateral instrument that targets racism, and the U.S.-Brazil Memorandum of Understanding on the Advancement of Women provide platforms for cooperation to combat racial discrimination and women’s empowerment broadly, and ways to share best practices in tackling discrimination in Science, Technology, Engineering, and Math (STEM), education, law enforcement, labor, health, gender-based violence, economic empowerment, and many other areas.
+Multilateral cooperation and collaboration at the United Nations and Organization of American States has also proven effective in the promotion of LGBT rights.

-The United States and Brazil also partner on trilateral cooperation in third countries, particularly in support of biofuels and agricultural development, food security, health, and women’s rights.
+The United States and Brazil also partner on trilateral cooperation in third countries, particularly in support of biofuels and agricultural development, food security, fiscal transparency, health, and women’s rights.
 Successful programs include joint technical cooperation and training in support of trilateral development programs in Mozambique in agricultural research and technology and food security, with plans to extend this cooperation to additional countries in Africa, Central America, and the Caribbean.
 Multilaterally, the power of U.S.-Brazil collaboration is evidenced by the success of the Open Government Partnership, a multi-country initiative to foster transparency launched and co-chaired in its inaugural year by the United States and Brazil.

 U.S. Assistance to Brazil